mattgallagher/CwlPreconditionTesting/README.md

 When building using this approach, the "FetchDependencies" target will use the Swift Package Manager to download the "CwlCatchException" project from github.
 The download is stored in the "Build intermediates" directory for your project.
 Normally, you can ignore its existence but if you get any errors from the "FetchDependencies" target, you might need to clean the build folder (Hold "Option" key while selecting "Product" &rarr; "Clean Build Folder..." from the Xcode menubar).

-If you want to download dependencies manually (instead of using this behind-the-scenes use of the Swift package manager), you should delete the "FetchDependencies" target and replace the "CwlCatchException" targets with alternatives that build the dependencies in accordance with your manual download.
+You can use the "Package.swift" to manage the behavior of the Swift Package Manager or if you want to download dependencies manually (instead of using this behind-the-scenes use of the Swift package manager), you should delete the "FetchDependencies" target and replace the "CwlCatchException" targets with alternatives that build the dependencies in accordance with your manual download.

 ### Swift Package Manager